Academic Standards and Administrative Requirements

 Students who have been administratively dropped or withdrawn from the semester or from a specific class will be notified via e-mail sent to their UMBC e-mail address.
 Administrative drop or withdrawal can result from a class being cancelled due to insufficient enrollment, failure to meet pre-requisites, academic or disciplinary suspension, or other reasons.

 Withdrawal from UMBC

-When withdrawing, students should be certain to follow all withdrawal procedures as published on the Registrar's Office website.
+When withdrawing, students should be certain to follow all withdrawal procedures as published on the Registrar’s Office website.
 Failure to do so will result in the student remaining academically and financially responsible for the courses in which he or she is enrolled.
-Failure to attend classes does not constitute official withdrawal and will result in "F" grades for all courses and liability for all charges.
-Stop payment on checks, failure to pay the semester bill, or failure to attend classes does not constitute official notification of withdrawal and will not release a student from financial or academic liability.
+Failure to attend classes does not constitute official drop or withdrawal and will result in “F” grades for all courses and liability for all charges.
+Stop payment on checks, failure to pay the semester bill, or failure to attend classes does not constitute official notification of drop or withdrawal and will not release a student from financial or academic liability.